TAPAAL/www.tapaal.net/content/download/_index.md

 # Download

-***Before running TAPAAL make sure that [JRE 11.0](https://www.azul.com/downloads/zulu-community/?version=java-11-lts&architecture=x86-64-bit&package=jre) or higher is installed on your system.
-Additionally, on Mac OS X remember to allow applications downloaded from anywhere (in System Preferences and Security & Privacy tab or right-click on the application and choose "open").***
+***Before running TAPAAL make sure that Java 11 or higher is installed on your system.
+You can use [Adoptium](https://adoptium.net) to obtain Java for your system.
+Additionally, on Mac OS X remember to allow applications downloaded from anywhere (in System Preferences and Security & Privacy tab or right-click on the application and choose "open").
+On windows, it is important that during the installation you select "JavaSoft (Oracle) registry keys", otherwise TAPAAL may not find your Java and fail with "This application requires a Java Runtime Environment 11.0-21.0" even if Java is already installed. ***

 Binarier for Windows/Linux/Mac OS X: